jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 when there is little to no air conditioning use and consumption is roughly flat.
 Second, June through September represent a distinctly higher level of use, again consistent with the setup of the TOU plan.
 May is an intermediate case, somewhat similar to September, as 90&deg; plus days do appear and drive some air conditioning use, so one could imagine a TOU plan that makes May a peak month as well (but the levels may not be high enough to strain on generation capacity in the state).

+This is a contrast to colder regions like New England, where electric heating results in a winter peak usage season described by
+[Doomberg](https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting).
+I experienced this in my own house in Connecticut where our HVAC was entirely electric compressor driven, resulting in both summer A/C and winter heat peaks).

 This observation is borne out by the full monthly totals below.
 Note that the June / July bars in 2022 are flat to May for my family despite rising
 temperatures: this is a side effect of traveling for a number of weeks during this month and setting the house to 85&deg;F rather than 76-80&deg;F